 REACH has gained regional and even national acclaim as being a leading provider for concierge level treatment services, and this is largely due to its highly committed and experienced staff.
 From our physicians and clinicians to support teams and ancillary service providers, what we offer is a truly unparalleled journey through the finest in cutting-edge medical, clinical, psycho-social, holistic treatment & wellness services.

-Dr. Nassiri founded REACH Wellness & Recovery 5 years ago in Pasadena, and has launched a new state-of-the-art REACH facility in Burbank to help patients with a full range of behavioral health issues, ranging from substance and alcohol use disorders, to depression, PTSD, general anxiety disorders, OCD, and Chronic Pain.
+Dr. Nassiri founded REACH Wellness & Recovery several years ago in Pasadena, and has expanded to new state-of-the-art facilities in Burbank and Palm Springs to help patients with a full range of behavioral health issues, ranging from substance and alcohol use disorders, love addiction, sex and digital addictions, as well as depression, PTSD, general anxiety disorders, OCD, and Chronic Pain.

 REACH is one of the few institutions in behavioral health that is physician founded and operated, and incorporates a multidisciplinary team approach to care, along with cutting edge medical therapies.
 The combination of this groundbreaking medical care with an innovative and sophisticated treatment that is individually tailored to each patient, has made REACH the go to facility for those seeking the absolute most advanced care possible.
 With services ranging from both outpatient detox to concierge in-home detox with 24 hour nursing care, Ketamine Infusion Therapy, Intravenous NAD+ infusions, EMDR, Psychotherapy, counseling, toxicology testing, and pharmaco-genetic testing and medication management of psychiatric meds.